nazuke/SEOMacroscope/docs/manual/index.md

 SEO Macroscope will honour the robots.txt directives, if present.
 Currently, this includes only those directives for the wildcard user agent.

-Currently, on-page robot directives are not implemented.
+As of this time, on-page robot directives are not implemented yet.

-If present, the *crawl delay* directive will be followed.
+If present, the **crawl delay** directive in the robots.txt will be followed.
 Please note however that this delay is set per-thread.
 Which means that if crawling with 4 threads with a delay of 1 second, then your site may receive 4 requests per-second.
 Set the thread count low to begin with.

-Also see *Crawl Delay* in the *Spidering Limits* section.
+Also see **Crawl Delay** in the **Spidering Limits** section.

 ##### Follow Sitemap Links (Partially implemented)